Sooty

 Sooty is a British children's television media franchise created by Harry Corbett incorporating primarily television and stage shows.
-The franchise originated with his fictional glove puppet character introduced to television in 1955, with the franchises focused around the adventures of the character – a mute yellow bear with black ears and nose, who is kind-hearted but also cheeky, performs magic tricks and practical jokes, and squirts his handler and other people with his water pistol, including on other television programmes he guest stars on.
-The franchise itself also includes several other puppet characters who were created for television, some of whom became the backbone to performances, and features additional elements including an animated series, two spin-off series for the direct-to-video market, and a selection of toy merchandising.
+The franchise originated with his fictional glove puppet character introduced to television in The Sooty Show in 1955.
+The main character, Sooty, is a mute yellow bear with black ears and nose, who is kind-hearted but also cheeky.
+Sooty performs magic tricks and practical jokes, and squirts his handler and other people with his water pistol.
+The franchise itself also includes several other puppet characters who were created for television, as well as an animated series, two spin-off series for the direct-to-video market, and a selection of toy merchandising.

 The franchise remained in the ownership of Corbett until his retirement in 1976, before being passed on to his son Matthew.
-The rights to the franchise were placed on sale and sold in 1996, with Matthew later retiring and handing over control of the puppet characters to Richard Cadell in 1998.
-After the franchise suffered some setbacks in 2004, Cadell bought the rights in 2007 and has since focused on ensuring the survival of the brand with new stage shows and television programmes.
+The rights to the franchise were sold in 1996 to a development firm who formed a holding company for the property, with Matthew later retiring and handing over control of the puppet characters to Richard Cadell in 1998.
+After initial ownership changes from Gullane Entertainment to HIT Entertainment, the franchise suffered some setbacks in 2004, and eventually Cadell bought the rights in June 2008.
+He has since focused on ensuring the survival of the brand with new stage shows and television programmes.

 Background

-The Sooty franchise is focused upon the adventures of Sooty, a fictional glove puppet character created by magician and puppeteer Harry Corbett in the 1950s, alongside his other friends Sweep and Soo.
-Although fundamentally focused upon programmes for British children's television, Sooty also incorporates stage shows, both of which make use of a mixture of slapstick comedy, prop comedy – ranging from gunge, custard pies and water pistols – magic tricks, and music.
+The Sooty franchise is focused upon the adventures of Sooty, a glove puppet character created by magician and puppeteer Harry Corbett in the 1950s, alongside his other friends Sweep and Soo.
+Although mainly appearing in programmes for British children's television, Sooty also incorporates stage shows, both of which make use of a mixture of slapstick comedy, prop comedy – ranging from gunge, custard pies and water pistols – magic tricks, and music.
 All routines in both are primarily aimed at providing family-friendly entertainment suitable for young children.
 In addition, the franchise also include merchandising, ranging from annuals to toys.
 One such product that was sold was a toy musical instrument – referred to as a "xylophone", but in reality a toy glockenspiel – based upon the same instrument used by Sooty up until the 1980s.